It is progressive wear of the muscular tissues.

-Common types of medications used to treat diabetic amyotrophy include anticonvulsants (eg, gabapentin , pregabalin) as well as opioid medications, although the latter category is not optimally indicated for neuropathic pain.
+Common types of medications used to treat diabetic amyotrophy include anticonvulsants (e.g., gabapentin, pregabalin) and opioid medications, although the latter category is not optimally indicated for neuropathic pain.

-Monomelic amyotrophy (MMA), also known as Hirayama disease and non-progressive juvenile spinal muscular atrophy, is a motor neuron disease that was first described by Keizo Hirayama in 1959; Mandavilli Gourie-Devi (et al) introduced the term “monothelial amyotrophy” in 1984.
+Monomeric amyotrophy (MMA), also known as Hirayama disease and non-progressive juvenile spinal muscular atrophy, is a motor neuron disease that Keizo Hirayama first described in 1959; Mandavilli Gourie-Devi (et al.) introduced the term “mesothelial amyotrophy” in 1984.

 The disease (disorder) primarily (but not exclusively) affects young men (15-25 years of age) in Asia, with the majority of cases studied in India and Japan.

 As of 2011, about 200 cases had been written, starting with the 38 patients in Hirayama’s 1959 study.
-Both the names for the disorder and its possible causes have been evolving since they were first reported.
+The names for the disorder and its possible causes have been evolving since they were first reported.

 Signs and symptoms

-Symptoms include a slow onset of muscle atrophy, which stabilizes to a plateau after two to five years after which it neither improves nor worsens.
-There is no pain or sensory loss associated with monomelic amyotrophy, and fasciculations (involuntary muscle contractions) are rare.
+Symptoms include a slow onset of muscle atrophy, which stabilizes to a plateau after two to five years, after which it neither improves nor worsens.
+There is no pain or sensory loss associated with monomeric amyotrophy, and fasciculations (involuntary muscle contractions) are rare.

 There is debate as to whether this condition represents a focal form of primary lower motor neuron degeneration (i.e., a focal form of spinal muscular atrophy) or a local consequence of chronic compression from a dural expansion in the cervical spine.

 In the early stages of the disease, monomeric amyotrophy can be confused with advanced carpal tunnel syndrome and with the early stages of amyotrophic lateral sclerosis (ALS).